FilipePhys/prediction_markets/README.md

     pip install -r requirements.txt

 2. Make a **.env** file from **.env.example** and set basic variables.
 Remove or comment other variables.

+# Project structure

+## /futuur

+Holds the service that is responsible for interacting with the Futuur API.

+## /manifold

+Holds the service that is responsible for interacting with the Manifold API.

+## /abitrage

+Has a proof of concept script that interacts with the API services.
+As a first step the matching bets will be hardcoded or manually saved on a file.
+In the future there can be a discovery service responsible for browsing the different markets and finding matching bets